OzzyCzech/ozzyczech.cz/content/macOS/Delete local TimeMachine snapshots.md

-# How to delete all local TimeMachine snapshots
+# Delete local TimeMachine snapshots

 Your Time Machine backup disk might not always be available, so Time Machine also stores some of its backups on your Mac.
 These backups are called local snapshots.